-Some students learn more quickly and easily than others.
-Just by studying for two or three hours a day they can score even more than the others who spend half a day for cramming the syllabus.
-Actually this big gap in study time can only be filled by following some tricky ways of learning the things.
+It is said that each students is born with different learning skills.
+We can see around us two types of students; one who obtains stupendous results by studying only for two or three hours a day and the other who fails to obtain high scores even after spending half a day for cramming the syllabus.
+Actually, there is difference in the technque followed by the two types of students in covering their syllabus.
+This big gap in study time can only be filled by following some tricky ways of learning the things.
 The method of sitting for long hours and reciting and cramming the things, are all outdated.
 Its the time for you to improve your learning methods.
 There are much more fun and rewarding study techniques that can improve your exam results.

-Here we bring you the top 7 tips to accelerate your learning and help you stand out in the results:
+Here we bring you the top 7 tips to accelerate your learning and help you stand out among others in your results:

 1. Underline the Key Points

 This is one among the best known study tips.
 The act of underlining something means you are engaging with certain key aspects of the text.
 Highlight one key sentence per paragraph and a few important phrases here and there.
 Highlighting the most significant parts of what you’re reading helps you to brief up the whole chapter so that the next time when you are going to revise the chapter or a topic, you don’t need to scroll down the whole page but you will recall every concept just by having a look of he underlined sentences.